 More recently, dongles have been made available with flash memory options and smart card chips that vastly increase the robust security functionality.
 The built-in flash memory can be accessed like any disk and includes data partitions in different sizes.
 Dongles are now also available in many different form factors to meet specific industry needs, such as microSD and Compact Flash cards designed for use in industrial equipment and controllers that can perform in harsh embedded environments.
 In our CodeMeter dongles, for example, we build in a full complement of security functionality, including symmetric and asymmetric encryption, encrypted signatures and the storage of X.509 certificates.

 CodeMeter dongles also offer an interesting feature in that they are multivendor-capable.
 This means each dongle can store licenses from different vendors in separate areas.
 Thus, the user needs only a single dongle to manage multiple vendors’ licenses.
 This is particularly attractive to suppliers of plug-ins and extensions.
 Larger license storage volume, driverless installation, secure offline license transfer, and firmware updates in the field, and additional mass storage via flash memory are other reasons why many ISVs are sticking with dongles.

-If you are considering dongles as a licensing option for your applications, I invite you to join us in our upcoming Webinar, The Dongle is Dead – Long Live the Dongle, on Wednesday, December 12, where we will take a deeper look into the inner workings of CmDongles as well as alternative licensing strategies.
+If you are considering dongles as a licensing option for your applications, I invite you to view our pre-recorded Webinar, The Dongle is Dead – Long Live the Dongle, where we will take a deeper look into the inner workings of CmDongles as well as alternative licensing strategies.
 Even if you can’t make the live event, register anyway and we’ll send you access to the recorded version that you can watch on-demand at your convenience.
 Also, if you want to dig deeper into the advantages and specifications of secure license dongles, download our whitepaper, CmDongle with Flash Memory in Practice, and you will learn more about security functions and several specific use cases across a variety of industries.